ZandBraxton/todo-list/README.md

 if there are no tasks in a project, display that there are no tasks to the user

+on the side bar have a little number next to the project title stating how many tasks are in there

 add notes in kabob menu to task, bringing up a separate note section thats saved in storage

 <!-- have a clickable option to bring up notes (need to do) -->